rniemeier1/Levenword/README.md

 # Levenword
 Levenword is the application I am designing for my Software Development capstone project.
 This repository is devoted to the User Interface.
 To see the Service Layer respository, please visit [Levenword_ServiceLayers](https://github.com/rniemeier1/Levenword_ServiceLayers).
+Here is the [current deployment](https://levenword-db.herokuapp.com/).

 ## Problem Description